-The countercyclical capital buffer in Portugal
+Executive summary 3

 1 Countercyclical capital buffer 4

-2 Decisions on the countercyclical buffer rate 7
+2 Decisions on the CCyB rate 7

+2.1 Neutral risk environment 8

-2.1 Indicators associated with the application of quantitative rules
+2.2 Indicators associated with the application of quantitative rules 9

-2.2 Indicators to signal risk build-up periods 9
+2.3 Indicators to signal risk build-up periods 10

-2.3 Indicators to signal risk materialisation periods 14
+2.4 Indicators to signal risk materialisation periods 16

-3 Communication 18
+3 Communication 19

-References 19
+References 21

-Annex 21
+Annex 23

-The countercyclical capital buffer in Portugal
+Executive summary

-Since January 2016, the Banco de Portugal, as the national macroprudential authority, may require institutions to build up a countercyclical capital buffer.
-This buffer is intended to increase the resilience of the financial system to adverse shocks, by requiring institutions to have an additional capital buffer during periods of cyclical systemic risk build-up.
-In periods when cyclical systemic risk materialises or abates, this buffer may be reduced so as to contribute to a greater ability of institutions to absorb losses without restricting the flow of credit to the economy.
-Hence, this buffer - being countercyclical - may also contribute to narrowing the amplitude of the financial cycle.
+Since January 2016, the Banco de Portugal, as the national macroprudential authority, may require institutions to build up a countercyclical capital buffer (CCyB).
+Originally, this buffer was intended to increase the resilience of the financial system to adverse shocks, by requiring institutions to have an additional capital buffer during periods of cyclical systemic risk build-up.
+In periods when cyclical systemic risk materialises, this buffer may be reduced to foster the ability of institutions to absorb losses without restricting the flow of credit to the economy.
+Hence, this buffer - being countercyclical - might also contribute to narrowing the amplitude of the financial cycle.